Skip to main content

 In God there is no forgiveness

-I was reminded of this whilst reading Beatrice Bruteau's "Radical Optimism: Practical Spirituality in an Uncertain World" when she draws our attention to the unconditional love that God offers and the invitation is, as Bruteau puts it, to 'relax back' into it, to allow it to unwind the complexities of our own defensive egos, with their endless, wound up, complex descriptions of 'how we are' and in doing so discover who we are.
+I was reminded of this while reading Beatrice Bruteau's "Radical Optimism: Practical Spirituality in an Uncertain World" when she draws our attention to the unconditional love that God offers and the invitation is, as Bruteau puts it, to 'relax back' into it, to allow it to unwind the complexities of our own defensive egos, with their endless, wound up, complex descriptions of 'how we are' and in doing so discover who we are.
 We discover that we are divine ourselves and our selves are divine.
 We are the dancer and a particular, precious dance, wholly and uniquely ourselves.

 Bruteau writes of this from a clear, uninhibited, Christian perspective but one that is always open to worlds of other perspectives.
-In her skilful hands, Christian life becomes ever more deeply simply life, described whole, and a Christian life open to the amendment of deeper insight as it proceeds, an evolutionary way, not a closed way.
+In her skillful hands, the Christian life becomes ever more deeply simply life, described whole, and a Christian life open to the amendment of deeper insight as it proceeds, in an evolutionary way, not a closed way.
 It is a delightful achievement told in the quietest of clear voices.

 Comments